Podcast: In conversation with Max Porter at the Book Hive

 Podcast: How to write humour with Caimh McDonnell

-In this episode of The Writing Life, comedian and writer Caimh McDonnell discusses being funny, creating characters and defying expectations in humour fiction.
+In this episode of The Writing Life, comedian and writer Caimh McDonnell discusses how to write humour, being funny, creating characters and defying expectations in humour fiction.

 Calendar